 Each plaque usually looks pink or red with overlying flaky, silvery-white scales that feel rough.
 There is usually a sharp border between the edge of a plaque and normal skin.

-About half of people with any type of psoriasis can have fingernail psoriasis.
+About half of people with any type of psoriasis also get fingernail psoriasis.
 In some people toenails are also affected.
-Nail psoriasis may also occur alone without the skin rash.
-There are pinhead-sized pits (small indentations) in the nails.
-Sometimes, the nail becomes loose on the the nail bed.
-Nails may also change colour and the area around the bed of the nail can become orange/yellow.
+Nail psoriasis may also occur alone without any skin rash.
+See the separate leaflet called Psoriatic Nail Disease for more details.

 Guttate (drop) psoriasis